-Biotech and pharma industries both work at the cutting edge of science to deliver medical innovations to patients around the world.
-While the actual contents of each industry’s intellectual property vary widely, the path to obtaining strong IP protection is much the same.
-A critically important part of that path includes extensive and complicated translations.
+The biotech and pharmaceutical industries both work at the cutting edge of science to deliver medical innovations to patients around the world.
+While the intellectual property portfolios of each industry vary widely, the path to obtaining strong IP protection is similar.
+To recoup R&D investment, both industries need to file their parents broadly and on a global scale, and that path includes extensive patent translations.

 What’s the difference?